reactome/container/README.md

 There are two ways to use the contents of this repository.
 The first is to run a set of docker containers connected to each other with docker-compose.
 This is intended to replicate the Reactome production environment as closely as possible.

 The second way is to build and run a set of stand-alone containers that only provide a single, independent service.

+Be aware that building these images can be a resource-intensive process.
+You will want to ensure you have about 30 GB free to build the largest images.
+The final images are not that big, but docker will use up more disk space while its building.
+Some image-builds may also require &gt; 10 GB of RAM while building (Note: these numbers are estimates, based on observations made while building on one specific machine - resource usage might be different with different OS/hardware configurations).

 ### docker-compose